 Stonington Gray Accent Colors

-In my toddler’s room, I have paired Stonington Gray with a navy blue accent wall (Sherwin Williams Naval).
+When my oldest was a toddler, I paired Stonington Gray with a navy blue accent wall (Sherwin Williams Naval) in his room.
 Because of the undertones of Stonington Gray, it’s the perfect gray to complement this deep navy shade.
-This room is east-facing, so it’s dark for a lot of the day.

 What is the Lighter Version of Stonington Gray?